 - people engaged in the rehearsal and production of movies and other forms of entertainment.6

-Recall that this code section prohibits someone from openly carrying a handgun in a public place (or inside a vehicle).
+Recall that this code section prohibits you from openly carrying a handgun in a public place (or inside a vehicle).
 As to a “public place,” this term carries a precise legal definition.
-Therefore, an accused can always contest a charge by showing that they were not in a public location.
-Perhaps, for example, a defendant was on a private drive.
+Therefore, you can always contest a charge by showing that you were not in a public location.
+Perhaps, for example, you were on a private drive.

-Recall, too, that several people are exempt under this law (for example, police officers and people at gun shows).
-This means it is always a defense for an accused to show that he/she fell into one of the exemptions under the statute.
+Several people are exempt under this law (for example, police officers and people at gun shows).
+This means it is always a defense for to show that you fell into one of the exemptions under the statute.

-Defendants are always free to assert that they were arrested under this law only after the police conducted an unlawful search and seizure.
+We can assert you were arrested under this law only after the police conducted an unlawful search and seizure.
 In the State of California, law enforcement can only search and seize something if they have a warrant or a legal excuse for not having one.
-If they find a gun via an unlawful search and seizure, then a judge can drop or reduce any criminal charges that get filed.
+If they find a gun via an unlawful search and seizure, a judge can drop or reduce any criminal charges.

 3. What are the penalties?